-Pursuing a hobby and being paid for it may be an exciting, rewarding and liberating experience.
-However, there are a few legal obligations that must be considered before charging consumers for your goods or services – one of which is the need for an Australian Business Number (ABN).
+Working for yourself can be an exciting, rewarding and liberating experience.
+However, there are a few legal issues that you should consider before charging consumers for your goods or services.
+One of these is how you’ll register your business and whether as a freelancer you require an Australian Business Number (ABN).

 What is an ABN?